RoyTakanen/proxymoxy/README.md

 ## Settings

-This software has small setting.
+This software has small settings.
 You can disable hosts.
 Just edit array in line 42.